 What are the articles of incorporation?

 The articles of incorporation, sometimes called the certificate of incorporation, or charter, declares the desire of an individual or group of individuals to become a corporation.
-It spells out certain minimum information about the corporation that is required by the laws of the state.
-It may also contain specific information about the corporation that needs to be made public record, items like restriction on the transfer of corporate stock.
+It spells out the minimum information about the corporation that is required by the laws of the state.
+It may also contain information about the corporation that needs to be made public record, items like restriction on the transfer of corporate stock.

 What is an assumed name?

 An assumed name, sometimes called a fictitious name, is a feature of some state corporation laws that allows a corporation to operate under more than one name.
 This option serves the small business person who sells different products but doesn't wish to have several corporations.
 Many people initially name the corporation their last name like Jones, Inc. They might then add company names that are more descriptive of separate product lines, like Quantum Computers, Inc., and Standard Computer Software Corporation.
 All of these names are simply aliases for the same corporation with a single set of books and the same shareholders.

 To learn more about how assumed names work, feel free to contact us.

 What is the difference between issued and authorized shares?